01472 237772

 • Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent

-• Ensuring that all staff undertake appropriate safeguarding and child protection training, and updating the content of the training regularly
+• Ensuring that all staff undertake appropriate safeguarding and child protection training, including online safety, and updating the content of the training regularly

 • Acting as the ‘case manager’ in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3)